Daisy0419/RTSS26-Multi-Telescope-Transient-Follow-Up-Search/README.md

 A successful test reports the license being used and does not display a license error.
 Add the `GRB_LICENSE_FILE` export to your shell startup file if the license is stored outside Gurobi's default locations.

 > **Note:** Gurobi must be installed to compile this artifact because its headers and libraries are linked at build time.
 A valid WLS license is additionally required when running any method that creates a Gurobi environment.
-The supplied experiment drivers execute the ILP methods, so rerunning the paper experiments requires a working WLS license.
+The supplied experiment scripts execute the ILP methods, so rerunning the paper experiments requires a working WLS license.
 Each reviewer must provide their own license; no license file or WLS credential is distributed with the artifact.

 ##### (2) LEMON Graph Library (Required)